bgp59/linux-stats-victoriametrics-importer/README.md

 ### Reusable Objects And The Double Buffer

-Typical parsers of `/proc` files will create and return a new object w/ the parsed data for every invocation.
-However most of the files have a fixed structure [^1] so the data could be stored in a previously created object, thus avoiding the pressure on the garbage collector.
+Typical stats parsers will create and return a new object w/ the parsed data for every invocation.
+However most of the stats have a fixed structure [^1] so the data could be stored in a previously created object, thus avoiding the pressure on the garbage collector.

 Additionally certain metrics generators may need to refer the previous scan values.
 The double buffer approach will rely on a `parsedObjects [2]*ParsedObjectType` array in the generator context together with a `currentIndex` integer that's toggled between `0` and `1` at every scan. `parsedObjects[currentIndex]` will be passed to the parser to retrieve the latest data and `parsedObjects[1 - currentIndex]` will represent the previous scan.